Optimal Care Pathways

 The optimal care pathways have Australia-wide acceptance and government support.
 The optimal care pathways are being implemented nationally.

-The optimal care pathways are available in their full version or as a quick reference guide on the Cancer Council Victoria website.
+The optimal care pathways are available in their full version or as guides to best cancer care on the Cancer Council Victoria website.

 Optimal Care Pathways